Miksuu/a2waspwarfare/Guides/CommanderGuide/commanderGuide.md

 - As the game starts, a voting menu will popup
 {insert image here, the old one had outdated UI}
 - You can always change the commander from wf menu by voting, [link to the basic mechanics, or remove this part]
+- You can either build a base somewhere, or drive hq to a town to capture it
+- Watch the position you started, and think about where you could build the base.
+- Think about center control, stealth, and where you can capture the most towns to gain supply advantage.
+- Refer to the [good places to build bases on section] for good places to build bases.

+## Driving HQ to a town to capture it
+- Alternatively, you can drive a hq near town and capture it, 600m meters is the town activation range.
+- I'd not suggest drive closer, unless you have a terrain to use, so the enemy tanks or at infantry won't kill you and game won't end short.
+- Try to drive it as close as you can to the camp.
+- After capturing the town, you can always deploy hq inside it.
+- Towns are good place for bases, due to the extra defences given by the town, and usually the buildings, where you can place your factories betwen them for extra cover for them.
+- However, town bases do not provide any stealth for your base, as enemy could find it while capturing towns.

+## Building the first base
+- Once the HQ is deployed, with 6000 supply start which is default, you can build:
+- B, LF or HF and CC
+- Make sure to not make a mistake of building building such as Aircraft Factory, Service Point or Anti Air Radar as they are not needed for the first base.
+- LF will provide you with light vehicles and although you can get supply trucks with LF0 nowadays, it can be quite a big advantage in the early game if someone uses supply trucks to provide supplies for your base.
+- HF will provide you with heavy vehicles such as tanks.

+- Be sure to start with CC build, so it becomes ready as soon as possible, since usually before you can produce the good units, you will need to wait for some time for the upgrades to complete.
+- This way you can complete the upgrades the fastest way.
+- Place the CC near a road, if you want that AI supply trucks can access it.
+- Place the CC the most towards the center of the map, so the coverage will be the best.
+- Alternatively you can try to hide it if you want that it lasts for a very long time (if the enemy doesn't ever spot your base, and you sell it before they do)
+- Depending of what you chose between LF and HF, as soon as the CC is ready, you can start upgrading that factory.
+- If you chose to build the LF: upgrade to LF3 asap
+- If you chose to build the HF: upgrade to HF1 asap
+- When the upgrade is done, buy yourself one of the vehicles with only a gunner.
+- Then fill up the queue with driver and gunner bots of the same vehicle, and go capture a town with it.
+- If you chose a soldier slot, you will get significantly more units for this purpose.

+- Next things to upgrade are definitely Gear 2 and barracks 1, or supply 1 if you are capturing towns very fast.
+- Gear 2 and barracks 1, especially with LF3 since you'll have the supplies for it almost ready after upgrading LF3.
+- This way you can get even more units and some basic gear for yourself.
+- More on the [upgrade order section]

 # FACTORY TYPES